yolomeus/rl_project/README.md

 `gym_env/default_config` and [here](https://stable-baselines3.readthedocs.io/en/master/modules/dqn.html).
 With these hyperparameter settings, we then train on 3 different sized boards against a random policy.
 We observe mean reward per episode, as well as room and population at the end of each episode.
-For each, the mean episode rewards after 5 million steps of training are as follows:
+After 5 million steps of training, the mean rewards over the last 100 episodes are as follows:

 | Grid Size   | Mean Reward     |
 | ----------- | :-----------:   |